On the action of relatively irreducible automorphisms on their train tracks: Applications

+For case $(5)$, note that the corresponding relative outer space is a single point, hence preserving this kind of free factor system is equivalent to preserving the corresponding splitting.
+Hence, by Proposition~\ref{FixexFS}, since all periodic maximal free splittings belong to the same relative outer space, there is a unique one.
+Since the $[\phi]$ image of a periodic splitting is again periodic, this means that the splitting is actually fixed by $[\phi]$.

+We switch now to elements of $\Aut(F_3)$.
+Let $\Phi\in[\phi]$ which actually fixes $H$ (not just up to conjugacy).
+In other words, $\Phi(H) = H$.
 Consider the restriction $\Phi_H$ of $\Phi$ on $H$, which induces an element of $\Out(H)$.
-If $\Phi_H$ has finite order as an outer automorphism, then it is easy to see that $\Phi$ has linear growth and so, as before, $C(\phi)$ is finitely generated, by Theorem~\ref{linear growth}.
+If $\Phi_H$ has finite order as an outer automorphism, then it is easy to see that $\Phi$ has linear growth and so, as before, $C(\phi)$ is finitely generated by Theorem~\ref{linear growth}.

 So, let's assume now that $\Phi_H$ has infinite order as an outer automorphism.
 The subgroup of $\Aut(F_3)$ projecting to the centraliser $C(\phi)$ in $\Out(F_3)$, is $C = \{\Theta \in \Aut(F_3): [\Theta, \Phi] \in \Inn(F_3)\}$.
 We will show that $C$ is finitely generated, which will implies that $C(\phi)$ is finitely generated.